torquebox/torquebox.org/drafts/transactions.md

-Few things get an enterprise architect's blood pumping (boiling?) more than distributed transactions, though many anti-enterprisyists dismiss them as heavyweight, preferring comparatively complex alternatives, e.g. "idempotent receiver", that are arguably just as resource-intensive (though potentially more distributable) and often more error-prone.
+Few things get an enterprise architect's blood pumping (boiling?) more than distributed transactions, though many anti-enterprisyists dismiss them as heavyweight, preferring comparatively complex alternatives, e.g. [idempotent receiver][ir], that are arguably just as resource-intensive and often more error-prone.

 To those naysayers, we proudly say **"Pfft!"**